Tag Archives: James Sinclair

 While it’s the same creative team behind Rush! as we had for Dark Cargo, the artwork has definitely gone up a notch.
 The dinosaurs in particular look how they’re supposed to again and the story was incredibly exciting as a teenager.
 Remember, this was a few years before The Lost World: Jurassic Park so we hadn’t seen anything like this yet, we’d only seen these creatures on the island, nowhere else.

-It feels epic yet it’s ultimately just a tale of two dinosaur packs so we’ve got to know the individuals involved
+It feels epic yet it’s ultimately a small tale of two dinosaur packs so we’ve got to know the individuals involved

 Moving on to the second half of the issue and it’s hard to believe we’ve only had seven parts to the simply brilliant Age of Reptiles, superbly written and intricately illustrated by Ricardo Delgado with the bright and vibrant colouring of James Sinclair.
 The connection I feel I have with these silent comic stars makes it feel like I’ve been enjoying the strip for a lot longer.
 It just feels so epic yet it’s ultimately a small tale of two packs of dinosaurs so we’ve got to know the individuals involved, each one standing out with their body language or distinct markings.